$D^*_{(s)}\to P$ form factors and their applications to semi-leptonic and non-leptonic weak decays: Introduction

-The weak decays of the $D^{*}_{(s)}$ mesons provide another important platform and opportunities to understand the properties of the $D^{*}_{(s)}$ mesons, explore their decay mechanism and test the SM.
-Due to the small strength of the weak interactions, the $D^{*}_{(s)}$ weak decays are usually very rare processes.
-At present only several decay modes of $D^*_{(s)}$ mesons have been observed on experiments, that is, $D^*_{(s)}\to D_{(s)}\pi, D_{(s)}\gamma, D_{(s)}e^+e^-$.
-Very recently, along with the advancement of experimental techniques, the BESIII collaboration has reported the first experimental study of the purely leptonic decay $D^{*+}_s \rightarrow e^{+}\nu_e$ \cite{BESIII2023} with the branching ratio measured as $(2.1^{+1.2}_{-0.9}\pm0.2)\times10^{-5}$.
-Although the theoretical predictions about the $D^{*}_{(s)}$ properties are still relatively limited, and the information regarding the $D^{*}_{(s)}$ weak decays is still unavailable, the experimental progress of the investigation of $D^{*}_{(s)}$ mesons at various high energy collider experiments will provide more and more data on the $D^{*}_{(s)}$ meson decays, so the theoretical study of the $D^{*}_{(s)}$ weak decays should have broad prospects in the near future.
+The weak decays of the $D^{*}_{(s)}$ mesons provide another important platform and opportunity to understand the properties of the $D^{*}_{(s)}$ mesons, explore their decay mechanism and verify the standard model (SM).
+Owing to the low strength of the weak interactions, the $D^{*}_{(s)}$ weak decays are usually very rare processes.
+At present, only a few decay modes of $D^*_{(s)}$ mesons have been observed in experiments, that is, $D^*_{(s)}\to D_{(s)}\pi, D_{(s)}\gamma, D_{(s)}e^+e^-$.
+Very recently, with the advancement of experimental techniques, the BESIII collaboration has reported the first experimental study of the purely leptonic decay $D^{*+}_s \rightarrow e^{+}\nu_e$ \cite{BESIII2023} with the branching ratio measured as $(2.1^{+1.2}_{-0.9}\pm0.2)\times10^{-5}$.
+Although the theoretical predictions about the $D^{*}_{(s)}$ properties are still relatively limited, and the information regarding the $D^{*}_{(s)}$ weak decays is still very scarce, the experimental progress of the investigation of $D^{*}_{(s)}$ mesons at various high energy collider experiments will provide more data on the $D^{*}_{(s)}$ meson decays, hence the theoretical study of the $D^{*}_{(s)}$ weak decays should have broad prospects in the near future.